-The conference operates six elementary schools and two junior high schools.
+The conference operates 5 elementary schools and two junior academies.
 Conference-owned Tranquil Valley Youth Camp in Andover, N.J., is used for youth summer camp and events year-round.
 The New Jersey Adventist Book Center, in Trenton, offers health items for the community.
 In 2004, over 800 new members joined the Adventist Church in this state.
 This success is due to public evangelism efforts and the conference's outreach strategy where small groups are formed to help new immigrants find friends and acclimate to life in their new country.

 Getting In Touch